-Make sure that the main screen (Figure 13) displays the correct number of boards for your network.
+Make sure that the main screen (Figure 9) displays the correct number of boards for your network.

 - 2. Examine the radio button next to each number and verify that the board addresses are as expected. - 3.
 Select File > Terminal and Network Scanning from the SSWin menu bar.
-The Terminal and Network Scanning Dialog box is displayed (Figure 15). - 4.
+The Terminal and Network Scanning Dialog box is displayed (Figure 11). - 4.
 Click inside the Simple Step Terminal System window area and type the command appropriate to your board type (the examples below assume that the board is at address 0):

 Board User Types Board Responds

-SSCB SSCBGecko D0 <enter></enter> d0>
+SSMicroMC D0 <enter></enter> d0>

-SSMicro SSMicro77 U0 <enter></enter> u0>
+SSMicroLC U0 <enter></enter> u0>

-SSCBHC H0 <enter></enter> h0>

 All Multi-axis and SSNEMA17 boards X0 <enter></enter> x0>

-SSQE Q1 <enter></enter> q1>